Review & Rating

-Spohn Global Enterprises, LLC is a Florida company owned by James K. Spohn that imports a wide variety of Chinese consumer goods, from pet cages to tattoo equipment, which it sells over the internet under a variety of trade names.
+Spohn Global Enterprises, LLC is a Florida company owned by James K. Spohn that imports a wide variety of Chinese consumer goods, from pet cages to tattoo equipment, which it sells over the internet under approximately 20 trade names.
 One of these is Freuer faucets.

-Spohn Global is a company that makes a determined and sustained effort to fly well under the radar, and to insulate itself from any form of liability or responsibility for the products it sells.
+Spohn Global is a company that seems to make a determined and sustained effort to fly well under the radar, and to insulate itself from any form of liability or responsibility for the products it sells.

 Until very recently it did not not publish its telephone number.
 The only contract information was through its e-mail address.
 We had to research Better Business Bureau and chamber of commerce records to find a working telephone number, and then the machine answering the phone did not identify the business.